Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: Phase transition of Euler-Heisenberg-AdS black hole on free energy landscape

-Now, The initial wave packet is located at the large black hole.
-In Fig. \ref{aZheng3DL} and in Fig. \ref{aZheng2DL}, we describe the time dependent behaviors of the probability distribution of the black holes at different $T$ and $a$.
-For example, from every panel of the row $a=0.02$, we observe that the probability distribution of large black hole decreases with the evolution of time, and it will decrease to a stable non-zero value for a higher temperature such as $T=0.031$.
-The probability $\rho(r, t)$ of small black hole first increases and then decreases for a lower temperature and larger $a$ such as $T=0.029,a=0.3$.
-However, it is always zero for a higher temperature such as $T=0.031$.
-The probability of small black hole increases with the evolution of time and reach stable non-zero value for lower $T$ and smaller $a$ such as $T=0.029,a=0.02$.
-The large black hole state can have the chance to switch to small black hole state in a suitable condition.
+Now, the initial wave packet is located at the large black hole.
+In Fig. \ref{aFuL3D} and Fig. \ref{aFuL2D}, we plot the probability distribution of the black holes at different $T$ and $a$.
+We observe that the probability $\rho(r, t)$ of large black hole decreases and finally reaches a stable value with the evolution of time, and a larger stable value can be acquired for a higher temperature $T$ or smaller Euler-Heisenberg parameter $a$.
+The probability $\rho(r, t)$ of small black hole increases and finally attains a stable value with the evolution of time, and a larger stable value can be acquired for lower temperature $T$ or larger Euler-Heisenberg parameter $a$.
+We observe that the effect of the Euler-Heisenberg parameter and temperature are similar to the case of the initial wave packet located at the small black hole.
+The coexistent small and large black hole states can be acquired for the same conditions.

+The initial wave packet is located at the small black hole.
+In Fig.~\ref{afus2d}, we present the probability $\Sigma(t)$ for different $a$ with $T=0.0295$ and $T=0.0297$.
+We see that the probability $\Sigma(t)$ decreases faster for higher temperature $T$.
+Moreover, the smaller the Euler-Heisenberg parameter $a$ is, the faster the probability decreases.

+In Fig. \ref{afus2df}, we display the distribution of the first passage time for different $T$ and $a$.
+There exists a single peak for each curve at a short time.
+This implies that a considerable fraction of the first passage events takes place at a short time before $F_p(t)$ approaches its exponential decay form.
+When the temperature increases or Euler-Heisenberg parameter decreases, the peak increases and is shifted to the left.

+Now, the initial wave packet is located at the large black hole.
+From Fig.~\ref{aful2d}, we observe that the probability $\Sigma(t)$ decreases faster for lower temperature $T$.
+In addition, the larger the Euler-Heisenberg parameter $a$ is, the faster the probability decreases.
+This is quite different from the initial small black hole state.

+In Fig. \ref{aful2df}, we show the distribution of the first passage time for different $T$ and $a$.
+There also exists a single peak for each curve at short time.
+The temperature decreases or Euler-Heisenberg parameter increases, the peak increases.
+This is also quite different from the initial small black hole state.